solvosci/slv-stock/stock_valuation/readme/DESCRIPTION.rst

   and valuations recalculation is provided when a past stock operation is marked as done.
 * Prices base are purchase incomings and internal transfer inputs.
+* A Close Date can be set.
+Operations in every warehouse before this date will raise an error.

 This addon can be inherited in order to support other processes such as MRP processes.